juanelojga/node-express-graphql-scaffold/README.md

-# Express & ES6 REST & GRAPHQL API Starter Kit
+# Express & ES6 REST & GRAPHQL API Scaffold project

-This project aims to provide a clean start for your next API using Express JS.
+This project aims to be your starter point for your next GraphQL and REST API in NodeJS

 ## License